tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

 ### Theory

-Gaussian process are non-parametric models that define a distribution over a function where function itself is a random variable of some inputs $X$.
+Gaussian processes are non-parametric models that define a distribution over a function where the function itself is a random variable of some inputs $X$.
 They can be thought of as a distribution over infinite dimensions but computation can be done using finite resources.
 This property makes them useful for many spacial and temporal prediction tasks.
 A Gaussian Process prior is parameterized by a mean function and a covariance function.
 Given these parameters, a GP prior can be defined as

 $$f(x) \sim \mathcal{GP}\left(\mu(x), k(x, x')\right)$$